ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 ```

 <info-box warning>
-Custom builds produced by online builders do not provide types yet.
+Custom builds produced by online builder do not provide types yet.
 </info-box>